 Mathematical library CutGLib provides the linear (1D) and the rectangular (2D) cutting optimization functionality for software developers.

-Whenever your application needs to find a way to cut several parts from a stock you just need to create an instance of CutEngine class,
+Whenever you need to find a way to cut several parts from a stock you just need to create an instance of CutEngine class,

 invoke couple of its methods to specify parts and stocks.